cilium/cilium/Documentation/bpf.rst

     1: (95) exit
     # ip link set dev em1 xdpgeneric off

-  And last but not least offloaded XDP, where we additionally dump prog information via bpftool for retrieving general metadata about the:
+  And last but not least offloaded XDP, where we additionally dump program information via bpftool for retrieving general metadata:

   ::